Westies are charming little dogs with lots of energy and plenty of personality.

 Westies can make excellent family dogs with their affectionate nature and playful personalities.
 While they are good with children and small, they’re still pretty sturdy and heavy enough to knock them down if they get excited.
 You should always watch your dog closely around kids and don’t leave them in the same room together unattended.

-Playtime is essential for their wellbeing, keeping them happy and helps to burn off excess energy.
+Playtime is essential for their wellbeing, keeping them happy and helping to burn off excess energy.
 Whether it’s a game of fetch or interactive toys, Westies are always up for some fun.

 Westies aren’t afraid to make their voice heard, but they aren’t especially barky or vocal dogs.
 They’ll certainly let you know if anything interesting or unusual is going on, but without proper training, they’ll even alert you to a leaf or passer-by rather than something you need to know about!

-Without proper training, socialisation, physical and mental exercise, all dogs can develop behavioural issues.
+Without proper training, socialisation, and physical and mental exercise, all dogs can develop behavioural issues.

 The most common behaviour problems you may find in a Westie are related to their terrier instincts.
 Digging is natural for them, but if this isn’t controlled with a suitable outlet, you may find them digging in the garden, carpet, or under fences.